The cone spanned by maximal Cohen-Macaulay modules and an application: Introduction

 Last, we would like to make a remark without the intension of getting into any technical detail in the present paper.
 In Theorem~\ref{HK}, the coefficients of the polynomial are assumed to be zero in the terms of degree $d/2$ or lower.
 This assumption is made due to the fact that $\overline{{\rm A}_i(R)}_{\mathbb Q} = 0$ for $i\leq d/2$ (for a homogeneous coordinate ring $R$ of a smooth projective variety) if the Grothendieck's standard conjecture holds ({\em c.f.} \cite[Remark~7.12]{K23}).
 There is no known example where $\overline{{\rm A}_i(R)}_{\mathbb Q}$ does not vanish for some $i \leq d/2$.

-The paper is organized as following.
+The paper is organized as follows.
 Section~2 introduces the Cohen-Macaulay cone of an arbitrary local domain and the definition of test modules.
 Basic properties of these new notions are proved.
 In Example~\ref{example}, assuming $R$ is complete or essentially of finite type over a field, we construct some examples of test modules.
-We also prove equivalence conditions of the existence of test modules: for a general local domain, it can be found in Remark~\ref{rmkTest}.
-And main results about such equivalence for Cohen-Macaulay rings are stated and proven in Theorem~\ref{main}.
+We also prove equivalence conditions of the existence of test modules; for a general local domain, it can be found in Remark~\ref{rmkTest}.
+Main results about such equivalence for Cohen-Macaulay rings are stated and proven in Theorem~\ref{main}.

-Section~3 discusses the Hilbert-Kunz functions and proves Theorem~\ref{HK} that constructs rings whose Hilbert-Kunz function is of the required form.
-For Theorem~\ref{HK}, we need Lemma~\ref{lemma} that assures the existence of a Cohen-Macaulay ring such that it has test modules and its numerical Chow group satisfies certain properties.
+Section~3 discusses the Hilbert-Kunz functions and proves Theorem~\ref{HK}, which constructs rings whose Hilbert-Kunz function is of the required form.
+For Theorem~\ref{HK}, we need Lemma~\ref{lemma}, which assures the existence of a Cohen-Macaulay ring such that it has test modules and its numerical Chow group satisfies certain properties.
 The proof of Lemma~\ref{lemma} deserves independent attention and so Section~4 is devoted to proving this lemma.
-The Chow group of $X=\mathbb P^m \times \mathbb P^n$ and the Riemann-Roch map $\tau_X: G_0(X)_{\mathbb Q} \rightarrow {\rm A}_*(X)_{\mathbb Q}$ has been carefully studied by the second author~\cite{K11}.
-Lemma~\ref{lemma} is proven by taking appropriate Segre products of graded rings, and utilizing the special properties on $\tau_X$ and ${\rm A}_*(X)_{\mathbb Q}$.
+The Chow group of $X=\mathbb P^m \times \mathbb P^n$ and the Riemann-Roch map $\tau_X: G_0(X)_{\mathbb Q} \rightarrow {\rm A}_*(X)_{\mathbb Q}$ have been carefully studied by the second author~\cite{K11}.
+Lemma~\ref{lemma} is proven by taking appropriate Segre products of graded rings and utilizing the special properties on $\tau_X$ and ${\rm A}_*(X)_{\mathbb Q}$.